johnblakey/rivers-simple-frontend/README.md

 ### Create a new app to test in Chrome

+$ npm run buildrun
+combines the below commands:

 $ npn run compile
 $ npm run build
 $ npm run dev

-VSCode "Run and Debug" test with Chrome, works by pointing at Vite dev server
+then run VSCode "Run and Debug" test with Chrome, works by pointing at Vite dev server

-## Local Testing Google Cloud Login
+## Local Testing Google Cloud Login (can remove)

+Was required if terminal or VS Code back when frontend directly connected to Datastore

 - Login for Cloud Code repo with river-level-0 | use VS Code menu to authenticate then choose the project name
 - $ gcloud auth login